 Voted yes on prop 2 here in utah.
-I took several first time voters who also voted in favor and was astounded by many others also at said polling location voting for prop 2.— Deep State Nate (@Neonato22) November 6, 2018
+I took several first time voters who also voted in favor and was astounded by many others also at said polling location voting for prop 2.— Neonato1806 (@Neonato22) November 6, 2018

 I voted for 3 measures, yes to one and no to two.
 No problems, it was certainly surreal.
 I triple checked my selections lol— Coinspinner (@Coinspinn3r) November 6, 2018

 Another sign that voter turnout is surging in Missouri: “The Boone County Clerk, which is home to the University of Missouri, is now saying that voter turnout in the county might reach 80 percent,” Jack Cardetti, spokesperson for the pro-legalization New Approach Missouri, told Marijuana Moment.
 “Unheard of in a midterm.”

 Josh Hovey, spokesperson for the Coalition to Regulate Marijuana Like Alcohol, told Marijuana Moment that the group is “cautiously optimistic at this point” about the prospect of Michigan passing the full legalization measure, Proposal 1.